AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/enabling-single-sign-on-aem.md

 >[!NOTE]
 >
->AEM Forms on JEE does not support configuring SSO using Kerberos/SPNEGO in a multiple child domain environments .
+>AEM Forms on JEE does not support configuring SSO using Kerberos/SPNEGO in a multiple child domain environments.

 1. Decide which domain to use to enable SSO.
 The AEM Forms Server and the users must be part of the same Windows domain or trusted domain.
 1. In Active Directory, create a user who represents the AEM Forms Server.
 (See [Create a user account](enabling-single-sign-on-aem.md#create-a-user-account).)
 If you are configuring more than one domain to use SPNEGO, ensure that the passwords for each of these users is different.
 If the passwords are not different, SPNEGO SSO does not work.